Recently in an online group I came across a question about how do you deal with conflicting aromatherapy advice.

 The same applies to old journals.
 I have journals dating back to my earliest days as an aromatherapy student.
 They are in some cases still relevant, but in some cases they have become more of historical interest.

 Even online, a medium that would seem to be up to date and current, content can still date and become redundant or even misleading over time.
-All forums, blogs, info pages, social media, still needs to be assessed in light of what most aromatherapy practitioners would call current best practice – that is the usage that is the most safe and effective given current knowledge.
+All forums, blogs, info pages, social media, still needs to be assessed against what most aromatherapy practitioners would call current best practice.
+That the usage still safe and effective given current knowledge.

 So if you see a potential conflicting aromatherapy advice online or in books, articles etc, consider these factors when deciding who to believe